Rewanchal Express

-The Rewanchal Express is a daily express train operated by West Central Railway's Bhopal division in India.
-The train's route runs between Bhopal Habibganj railway station of Bhopal in Madhya Pradesh and Rewa.
+The 12185 / 12186 Rewanchal Express is a daily express train operated by West Central Railway's Bhopal division in India.
+The train's route runs between Rani Kamalapati railway station of Bhopal in Madhya Pradesh and Rewa.

 Arrival and departure info

-The train No.12185 departs daily from Bhopal Habibganj at 22:00 hrs and reaches Rewa the next day at 08:00 hrs.
-On return, it departs from Rewa daily at 20:05 hrs and reaches Bhopal Habibganj at 06:05 hrs.
+The train No.12185 departs daily from Rani Kamalapati at 22:00 hrs and reaches Rewa the next day at 08:00 hrs.
+On return, it train no. 12186 departs from Rewa daily at 19:55 hrs and reaches Rani Kamalapati at 05:35 hrs.

 Coach composition

 The train is a Super Fast Express which consist a total number of 22 coaches :